 The label was first used in 2009 when St. Martin’s Press hosted a contest looking for stories that could be marketed to both YA readers and adult readers.
 The contest described for new adult fiction as books “with protagonists who are slightly older than YA and can appeal to an adult audience.”

-Last week, new adult fiction author Cora Carmack landed a three-book deal, bringing the term into New York Times headline
+Last week, new adult fiction author Cora Carmack landed a three-book deal, bringing the term into a New York Times headline.

 To get a definition beyond that simple description, YALitChat.org founder Georgia McBride interviewed JJ, an editorial assistant who worked on the St. Martin’s writing contest.